impaktor/diffusion/README.txt

  hard coded.
 -Made the save-class show remaining time when bootstrapping and computing the H-matrix.
 This called for some minor changes in the RemainingTime-class and also made the save-class depend on classes.[cpp,h].
 -my super-interaction code from this summer was probably broken many versions ago by modifications in various classes.
 Now it works, and is renamed (main_super.cpp), and is directly based on main.cpp
+-Code now uses the Particle-class, which was implemented some time between version 8 & 9.

 version 8 (15/2 2011)